-Acquisitions and disposals of non-controlling interests are accounted for as transactions with owners in their capacity as owners and therefore no goodwill is recognised as a result of such transactions.
+Acquisitions and disposals of non-controlling interests that do not result in loss of control are accounted for as transactions with owners in their capacity as owners and therefore no goodwill is recognised as a result of such transactions.
 The adjustments to non-controlling interests are based on a proportionate amount of the net identifiable assets of the subsidiary.